-The final agreement shall also require the manager, general partner, or fund (as applicable) to certify, on an annual basis, its compliance with the representations and agreements.
+The final agreement shall also require the manager, general partner, or fund (as applicable) to certify, on an annual basis, its compliance with the representations and agreements as set forth in this policy.

 This policy applies to contractual arrangements with all external investment managers, including managers and general partners of private funds.
 The policy also applies regardless of whether those entities would otherwise be required to comply with the Political Contributions Rule and the Marketing Rule.
 Prior to the Board's adoption of this policy, the Investment Division had been implementing a similar internal policy since 2011.